securitykiwi/securitykiwi.github.io/_docs/training-neural-networks.md

 ## What is a Neural Network?

 A neural network is a collection of artificial neurons, arranged in layers which perform different tasks.
 A Perceptron is a single-layered artificial neural network used for binary classification.
+The perceptron is no longer widely used due to its simplicity and better techniques being developed in the sixty-plus years since its creation by Frank Rosenblatt.
+However, it is perfect for our initial learning.
 The image below shows an illustration of a single biological neuron annotated to describe a single artificial neuron's function.

 <div style="text-align:center;"><img src="https://securitykiwi.b-cdn.net/images/training-algorithms/artifical-neuron.png" alt="A biological neuron annotated with aspects from artificial neural networks, describing ANNs process information." style="width:550px;"/></div>